nicolargo/gazes/README.md

-gazes
+Gazes
 =====

-Gazes on your system
+A command line tool to invertigate performance issue on your operating system.